 Want to know how to write a compare-and-contrast essay step by step?
 The writing process is the same as all essay writing, although adapted specifically for drawing comparisons:

-1 Brainstorming — As mentioned above, this should involve listing all the similarities and difficulties; creating a Venn diagram is a useful method.
+1 Brainstorming — As mentioned above, brainstorming should involve listing all the similarities and difficulties; creating a Venn diagram is a useful method.

 2 Preparation — Looking at your brainstorming lists, decide which structuring method would best get your point across: block, alternating, or similarities/differences.